← Back to Blog

 Why thick toenails need proper treatment

-Thick toenails are common, especially in older adults and people who have had long-term nail trauma, fungal nail changes, circulation issues, or difficulty reaching their feet safely.
+Thick toenails are common, especially in older adults and in people with long-term nail trauma, fungal nail changes, circulation issues or difficulty reaching their feet.

-When nails become very thick, they can press on footwear, cause pain, trap debris, and become difficult to manage at home.
-Trying to cut them yourself can also be risky if the nails are hard, curved, or close to the skin.
+When nails become very thick, they can press on shoes, cause pain and become hard to manage safely at home.

 • Pain or pressure in shoes